eigerco/solana-spec/gossip-protocol-spec.md

     y: u16,
 }
 ```
-In the first case the serialized object of `CompressionType` enum will only contain 4-byte header with the discriminant value set to the selected variant (`0 = GZip`, `1 = Bzip2`).
+In the first case, the serialized object of `CompressionType` enum will only contain a 4-byte header with the discriminant value set to the selected variant (`0 = GZip`, `1 = Bzip2`).
 In the latter case apart from the header the serialized data will contain additional bytes according to which variant was selected:
 * `Variant1`: 8 bytes
 * `Variant2`: 6 bytes (the sum of `x` and `y` fields of `SomeType` struct)

-A special care need to be taken when deserializing such enum as according to the selected variant number of following data bytes may be different.
+Special care needs to be taken when deserializing such enum as according to the selected variant number of following data bytes may be different.

 ### PushMessage
-It is sent by nodes who want to share information with others.
-Node receiving the message checks for:
+It is sent by nodes who want to share information with others:
+* node gathers entries from `crds` with timestamps inside the current wallclock window (+/- 30s)
+* creates push messages that will be sent to peers from the active set
+* pruned nodes are excluded unless entry should be pushed to the prunes too.

+The above actions are performed periodically inside the `gossip loop`.

+A node receiving the message checks for:
-- duplication - duplicated messages are dropped.
-Node responds with a prune message preiodically based on the nodes own stake, inbound peer stake and timeliness of the peer node
+* duplication - duplicated messages are dropped.
+The node responds with a prune message periodically based on the node's stake, inbound peer stake, and timeliness of the peer node
-- new data:
+* new data:
-    - new information is stored in `crds` and replaces old value
+    * new information is stored in `crds` and replaces the old value
-    - duplicates are tracked in `ReceivedCache`
+    * duplicates are tracked in `ReceivedCache`
-    - retransmits information to its peers
+    * retransmits information to its peers, which are randomly selected such that they have not pruned source addresses of the messages
-- expiration - messages are dropped when older than `PUSH_MSG_TIMEOUT` and `crds` table fills up
+* expiration - messages are dropped when older than `PUSH_MSG_TIMEOUT` and when `crds` table fills up.

 | Data | Type | Size | Description |
 |------|:----:|:----:|-------------|